 - Lightly fried whale (200 gr.) served with a mushroom stew for 298 NOK

-- The taste of Norway: skewers with whale, deer, beef and reindeer served with fried potatoes and salad with sour cream & ramson dressing for 375 NOK.
+- The taste of Norway: whale skewers, deer, beef, and reindeer served with fried potatoes and salad with sour cream & ramson dressing for 375 NOK.

-They also have a huge selection of aquavit, more than 15 different aquavits to choose from.
-What is aquavit?
+They also have a massive selection of aquavit, with more than 15 different aquavits to choose from.

 It is distilled from a fermented potato or grain mash, redistilled with flavorings, filtered with charcoal, and usually bottled without aging.
 Various aromatic flavors are used in production, usually including caraway and cumin seed; lemon or orange peel, cardamom, aniseed, and fennel also may be used.

 Aquavit is an important part of Scandinavian drinking culture, where it is often drunk during festive gatherings, such as Christmas dinners and weddings, and as an aperitif.
 Make sure to have a beer too and some good snacks.

 Check out this video of Rorbua Oslo: Eating traditional Norwegian food at Rorbua Restaurant in Oslo, Norway.